 3. Wipe with a cloth.

 This is where the approach diverges based on the type of leather in use.
-Unprotected leather will not respond to water as well as protected leather, so wipe thoroughly with a dry microfibre cloth.
-Protected leather can withstand moisture, but should not be left wet, so after cleaning it with a microfibre cloth wettened in a solution of non-detergent soap and water, be sure to dry it thoroughly with a separate clean, dry cloth.
+Unprotected leather will not respond to water as well as protected leather, so if your leather is a pure aniline product, wipe thoroughly with a dry microfibre cloth.
+Protected leather can withstand moisture, but should not be left wet, so after cleaning it with a microfibre cloth using a solution of non-detergent soap and water, be sure to dry it thoroughly with a separate clean, dry cloth.

 4. Treat with leather conditioner.

-Leather is hardy and durable enough to survive decades with minimal maintenance, but to keep your upholstery looking its best, we advise intermittent treatment with leather conditioner.
+Good quality leather is hardy and durable enough to survive decades of use with minimal maintenance, but to keep your upholstery looking its best, we advise intermittent treatment with a leather conditioner.
 When choosing a commercial leather conditioner, be sure to check the ingredients and avoid products that contain wax or silicone as these can make your finish feel sticky.
-Apply a coat of leather conditioner once or twice a year to keep your upholstery moisturised and healthy.
+Apply a coat of leather conditioner once or twice a year as required to keep your upholstery moisturised and healthy.

 unique patina and grows more beautiful and refined with time.
 Regularly cleaning and caring for your leather furniture will make sure it will continue looking its best for years to come.